lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 One of the differences between them is not so much how they model the network, but how they are trained.
 Adversarial autoencoders are based on the idea of GANs (Generative adversarial networks).
 In a GAN, two neural networks are randomly initialized and random indata from a specified distribution is fed into the first network (the generator).
-Then the outdata of the first network is fed as indata to the other network (the disciminator).
+Then the outdata of the first network is fed as indata to the other network (the discriminator).
 Now the job for the discriminator is to correctly discriminate forged data coming from the generator network from authentic data.
 The job for the generator network is to, as often as possible, fool the discriminator.
 This can be interpreted as a zero-sum game in the sense of game theory, and training a GAN is then seen to be equivalent to finding the Nash-equilibrium of this game.